DongzeHE/scpca-docs/docs/download_files.md

 Additional metadata may also be included, specific to the disease type and experimental design of the project.
 Examples of this include treatment or outcome.
+Metadata pertaining to processing will also be available in this table and inside of the `SingleCellExperiment` object.
+See the {ref}`Experiment metadata <sce_file_contents:experiment metadata>` section for more information on metadata columns that can be found in this file as well as inside the `SingleCellExperiment` object.

+For projects with bulk RNA-seq, the `bulk_metadata.tsv` file will be included for project downloads.
+This file will contain all of the fields found in the `single_cell_metadata.tsv` related to processing the sample, but will not contain patient or disease specific metadata (e.g. `age`, `sex`, `diagnosis`, `subdiagnosis`, `tissue_location`, or `disease_timing`).